php-ru/symfony-docs-ru/frontend/encore/shared-entry.rst

 *no longer* be packaged into any other files.
 The same is true for any CSS.

-Because ``app.js`` contains all the common code that other entry files depend on, it's obvious that its script (and link) tag must be on every page.
+Because ``app.js`` contains all the common code that other entry files depend on, its script (and link) tag must be on every page.

 .. tip::